LAMHeiok/3122Proj/README.md

 Inside F12/Network, you should see `generate` where the actual response is `response/content`.

-If you encounter bug, go to 3122Proj\node_modules\pdf-parse\index.js, remove testing purpose code.
+If you encounter a bug, go to 3122Proj\node_modules\pdf-parse\index.js, and remove the testing purpose code.